 The Rev. Jerry Keucher, author of Remember the Future, tells us, “We think that we spend our money on things that are important to us.
-But Jesus said, ‘Where your treasure is, there will your heart be also.’
-In other words, Jesus says that spending money on something makes it important to us.
-Put your money where you’d like your heart to be, and your heart will follow.
+But Jesus said, ‘Where your treasure is, there will your heart be also.’”
+In other words, Jesus says put your money where you would like your focus and commitment to be, and your heart will follow.
 If your relationship with God is important to you, or you would like it to be more important, the Church of St. Barnabas is a place where you may achieve that objective and realize the full value of that relationship.